sodadata/soda-github-action/README.md

    pull-requests: write
 ```
 as the action posts a comment with the scan results to the PR.
 Note the comment is only created for workflows run by `pull_request` event.

+### Self-hosted runners
+When running this action on self-hosted runners, there are some additional caveats:

+- Windows runners are not supported.
+This also means using official Windows-based images like `windows-latest` is not allowed.
+- Mac runners require Docker to be installed additionally.
+In other words, `macos-latest` does not come with Docker pre-installed.